Dhinuku/Remote-File-Management/README.md

 ## File Compression
 <img src="deflate_process.png">
   <br><hr>
-File compression is implemented by using the zlib algorithm, which is a widely used compression algorithm that provides lossless data compression.At its core, zlib uses the DEFLATE algorithm, which combines LZ77 (a sliding window compression algorithm) and Huffman coding (a variable-length prefix coding algorithm).Steps involved in zlib compression:
+File compression is implemented by using the zlib algorithm, which is a widely used compression algorithm that provides lossless data compression.At its core, zlib uses the DEFLATE algorithm, which combines LZ77 (a sliding window compression algorithm) and Huffman coding (a variable-length prefix coding algorithm).Steps involved in zlib compression:

 ### Deflate Compression
 1. The data to be compressed is divided into a series of blocks.
 2. Within each block, LZ77 compression is applied to find repeated sequences of data.
 Instead of storing the complete repeated sequence, LZ77 uses a combination of a backward reference (offset) and a length to represent the repeated data.
-3. The compressed LZ77 data is then passed through Huffman coding, where fixed and dynamic Huffman tables are used to assign shorter codes to frequently occurring symbols and longer codes to less frequent symbols so it reduces the size of compressed data.
+3. The compressed LZ77 data is then passed through Huffman coding, where fixed and dynamic Huffman tables are used to assign shorter codes to frequently occurring symbols and longer codes to less frequent symbols so it reduces the size of compressed data.

 ### Compression Ratio and Efficiency